joecabezas/joecabezas.github.io/_i18n/en/_posts/2022-06-15-smart-home-key-reminder.md

 warn you whenever I am about to exit without my keys, and a week on investigation started.

-Here is a video on how it works
+Here is a video on how it works:

 ![](https://youtu.be/D_sBs_NYOe8)